-The mounting column shall be constructed to break at or near ground level.
-The breaking range shall not be less than 100 foot-pounds nor more than 400 foot-pounds.
+The mounting column shall be constructed to break at or near ground level .
+The breaking range shall not be less than 100 foot-pounds (feet. lbs.) nor more than 400 feet. pounds.

 Anti-Tampering Hardware

 If specified, the fixture may be supplied with anti-tamper hardware.